-In compliance with the requirements of the Securities Regulation Code relative to the filing of SEC Form 20-IS of the House of Investments, Inc. (the "Company"), we hereby certify that none of the Company's incumbent directors and executive officers who may be elected and appointed during the Annual Stockholders' and Organizational Meetings to be held on 09 August 2024 are government employees.
+In compliance with the requirements of the Securities Regulation Code relative to the filing of the SEC Form 20-IS of House of Investments, Inc. (the "Company"), we hereby certify that none of the nominees for director and executive officers who may be elected and appointed during the Company's Annual Stockholders' and Organizational Meetings to be held on 09 August 2024 are government employees.